 How To Calculate Retained Earnings?

-Retained Earnings Calculation With Example
+Statement of Retained Earnings Example

-For example, we assume that your earnings for January are $2000 in net income per your income statement and without any issuance of dividends.
+Suppose we assume that your earnings for January are $2000 in net income per your income statement and without any issuance of dividends.
 That complies that on March 1, retained earnings of your company will be $2000.